 - 1. Suppose within your Web browser you submit a URL to obtain a web page.
 Assume the following: - a.
 The IP address of the server hosting the requested web page is known to the Web browser. - b.
 The base HTML file indexes two (2) objects.
 Both objects do not reside on the same server that hosts the requested web page. - c.
 The IP address of the server holding the indexed objects is initially not known to the Web browser. - d.
-The local proxy server is used. - e.
-The base HTML file and the indexed objects are not cached by the local proxy server. - f.
+The local proxy server is NOT used. - e.
 Persistent HTTP with pipelining is used.